 Average the Colors

 When the file is open, click on the top menu “Filter/Blur/Average” and watch the image turn into a single-color rectangle.
 If you are concerned about disk space, you can reduce the image to, say 25% if you like.
 But this image can be deleted after the target image is cleaned.
 Your choice.
 Now, press Ctrl-S to save the image, which will automatically be imported to Lightroom if it is set up to do so.

 The new file should now be sitting next to the original and be the selected image.
 In the thumbnails block below the edit area, make sure the new PSD file is the most selected image and you see the image in the edit area and holding the control key down, click on the original.
 You will see two images selected and the most selected image will have a brighter frame.

 Set the White Balance

 In the Basic panel, click on the white balance eyedropper and then click on anywhere on the single-color image.
-It will turn close to neutral gray.
+It will remove the color cast and turn close to neutral gray.
 Click on the thumbnail frame of the actual image file and you will see the new white balance set for that as well.

 Bring in Edits from the Original

 Since it has no other edits applied, it may not look as vivid as the original image you started with.
 Now, select the original image and press Shift-Ctrl-C to display the copy image settings dialog.
 Since we want to bring everything but the white balance, click on “Check all” then click in the checkbox next to “White Balance” to turn it off.
 Click on the “Copy” button to copy all the settings.
 Click on the virtual copy to select it and press Shift-Ctrl-V to paste all the adjustments.